Respiratory syncytial virus: Imaging findings

 Chest X-ray findings in children with RSV bronchiolitis are generally nonspecific and include perihilar markings, patchy hyperinflation, and atelectasis.
 However, the American Academy of Pediatrics (AAP) does not recommend routine imaging for children with presumed RSV bronchiolitis because it does not change clinical outcomes and is associated with increased antibiotic use.
 Chest X-ray is sometimes considered when the diagnosis of bronchiolitis is unclear or when there is an unexpected worsening.
 In adults with RSV infection, chest films are often normal or demonstrate nonspecific changes consistent with viral pneumonia, such as patchy bilateral infiltrates.

 Differential diagnosis

 The differential diagnosis for individuals presenting with signs and symptoms of upper and lower respiratory tract infection includes other viral infections (such as rhinovirus, metapneumovirus, and influenza) and primary bacterial pneumonia.
 In children, inhaled foreign bodies and congenital conditions such as cystic fibrosis or asthma are typically considered.

 Prevention

-General prevention measures

-The main prevention measure is to avoid close contact with infected individuals.
+Other than vaccination, the main prevention measure is to avoid close contact with infected individuals.
 Airborne precautions such as respirators, ventilation, and HEPA/high MERV filters, are likely protective against RSV-laden aerosols.

 Vaccines

-There is interest and research in RSV vaccine discovery, given the virus's disease burden and the lack of disease-specific therapies.
-Vaccine development has faced obstacles that have blocked its progress.
-Among these are infant-specific factors, such as the immature infant immune system and the presence of maternal antibodies, which make infantile immunization difficult.